How to get tickets for Coldplay’s 2023 Music of the Spheres stadium tour

 How to get Coldplay tickets for 2023

-Tickets will go on sale for the UK and European Music of the Spheres dates on Thursday (25 August) at 10am local time.
+Tickets will go on sale for the UK and European Music of the Spheres dates on Thursday 25 August at 10am local time and will be available on Ticketmaster.

 Where will Coldplay play next year?